udaysagar2177/docker-puppet-cluster/README.md

   * Amazon Linux 2014.09
   * Amazon Linux 2015.03
   * Amazon Linux 2015.09
+  * Debian GNU/Linux 7 (Wheezy)
+  * Debian GNU/Linux 8 (Jessie)

 ##### NOTE:
 If you want to run Puppet agents on any of the Amazon Linux OS, You should setup this whole cluster on EC2 instance, because Amazon Linux Docker images will query Amazon repositories for software installations and Amazon repository links will be inaccessible from your local machine.
-Also, change os_array to include pa_amzlinux201409, pa_amzlinux201503 and pa_amzlinux201509 folders.
+Also, change os_array variable inside `setup_puppet_cluster.sh` to include `pa_amzlinux201409`, `pa_amzlinux201503` and `pa_amzlinux201509` folders.

 ## Usage
 ##### setup_puppet_cluster.sh